AlexGustafsson/practical-factorization-comparison/README.md

 Found in `lenstras_elliptic_curve_factorization.py`, the Lenstra's algorithm implemented consists of the following pseudocode:

 ```
+def LenstrasEllipticCurveFactorizationAlgorithm(n)
     x, y, A = random element in Zn
     Q = (x, y)
     if a modular inverse exists:
         P = Q + Q
         while P + Q can be calculated
             if iterations is less then maximum iterations
                 if modular inverse exists in kP
                     kP = (k-1)P + Q
                 else
                     add gcd(modular inverse, n) to the stack of factors
             else
                 no factor found, try with new random elements
     else
         add gcd(modular inverse, n) to the stack of factors
 ```

 ## Quadratic Sieve